cameronpenner/CharacterSheetsOnline/README.md

 Please note that electronic discussion regarding the project is recorded in a Slack channel.
 Please contact a team member for an invite (we would need your email).

 ###Installation
 Follow the [Meteor Installation Guide](https://www.meteor.com/install).
 Once meteor is installed, `cd` into the MeteorApp/ directory and run `meteor`.
-The app will be available in any web browser at `localhost:3000`.
+The app will be available in your web browser at `localhost:3000`.

 ###Unit Tests
 To run the server side unit tests, set the environment variable JASMINE_SERVER_UNIT=1.